 New Security Flaw from Windows Update brings back bad memories of WannaCry Malware.

-Microsoft has had massive issues with Security and System Fixes which isn’t a big surprise but the past couple of months when they do release a new update, users have been experiencing either their Windows freezing up or unexpectant restarts.
-Davey Winder, a contributor for Forbes Cyber Security News mentions of a new security threat that could damage computers and be costly as WannaCry was Two Years ago.
+Microsoft has had massive issues with Security and System Fixes which isn’t a big surprise but the past couple of months when they do release a new update, users have been experiencing either their Windows freezing up or unexpected restarts.
+Davey Winder, a contributor for Forbes Cyber Security News mentions a new security threat that could damage computers and be costly as WannaCry was Two Years ago.